Blesson-Tomy/gpt3-writer-starter/README.md

 # Technical Solution Generator
-### Welcome 👋
-This is the starter template for the [build your own AI writing assistant w/ GPT-3](https://buildspace.so/builds/ai-writer) project.

-# GPT3-Writer-Starter
 ### Hello 👋

 This is an AI project that was built using Buildspace's help.
 It uses ChatGPT's API to connect to an LLM and generate a response tailored to the prompt entered.